mattbierner/blog.mattbierner.com/_posts/2014-02-07-adding-state.md

 ```

 ## Basic Operations
 The [StateT transformer][statet] adds state to a monad by making the value passed though continuations a pair of value and state.
-For Atum, I find it clearer to explicitly thread a state object though computations instead of using a pair.
+For Atum, I find it clearer to explicitly thread a state object through computations instead of using a pair.

 `just` and `bind` from the delimited continuation monad are updated to take an additional state parameter `ctx` along with the continuation `k`.
 The continuations themselves take two arguments: a value and a state.

-`just` sets the value while passing the state though.
+`just` sets the value while passing the state through.

 ```js
 var just = function(x) {